|Two runners nearing Sutton Bluff

 is entirely possible to have rain, hail, sleet, snow, or ice this time of year.
 Be prepared for cold and possibly wet weather.

 Please carry proper clothing with you and have additional clothing in drop bags.
 Don’t be

 caught unprepared for inclement weather!
-Sunrise on November 1 is 7:31 am; sunset on November 1
+Sunrise on November 7 is about 7:40 am; sunset on November 7 is

 will also be necessary at the start of the race for the first hour or more.
 You can leave your flashlight